byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 This can be done by either clicking on the down arrow next to the green triangle and selecting *C Simulation* or by selecting *Project* at the top of the screen and then clicking on *C Simulation*.
 Select okay on the window that pops up and wait for the code to run.

 This project has three test cases.
-After running the simulation, the console should print out three succes statements.
-If this did not happen, be sure that the code doesn't contain any midifications and all the data files have been downloaded and saved into the same folder as your design and test bench files.
+After running the simulation, the console should print out three success statements.
+If this did not happen, be sure that the code does not contain any modifications and all the data files have been downloaded and saved into the same folder as your design and test bench files.

 **C Synthesis**